lukahartwig/eslint-baseline/README.md

 # eslint-baseline

-eslint-baseline is a tool to help adopting ESLint in legacy codebases.
+eslint-baseline is a tool to help adopting ESLint in a legacy codebase.

 ## Getting Started